 The Master (full name; The Reverend and Valiant Master) is in charge of the running of Temple Church and gets to live next door;

 It might looks massive, but it’s only one room deep.
 It does however come with a lovely front garden.

-Leaving the Temple inns we venture across Fleet Street towards Lincoln’s Inn, through a 19th century tiled corridor – recently used for filming in Downton Abbey.
+One of the sneaky exits back onto Fleet Street is through a 19th century tiled corridor – recently used for filming in Downton Abbey.